Contact Info

 Who Pays the Costs?

-In most medical malpractice cases, your attorney will cover the upfront costs of litigation.
-These expenses are typically reimbursed from your settlement or award.
-While this reduces the financial burden during the case, it’s essential to understand how fees and costs will be deducted from your recovery.
+In most cases, your attorney will cover the upfront costs of litigation, which are then reimbursed from your settlement or jury award.
+While this setup reduces your financial risk during the case, it’s essential to discuss with your attorney how fees and expenses will be deducted from your final recovery.

 Is Suing a Hospital Worth It?